 - Topic #6 is related to “Meet and see characters”

 As you can see, in a few minutes and without a particular effort, we have already identified 6 potential hidden issues related to our Customer Journey.
 We need to further investigate on those specific topics.
 We will do it performing a supervised analysis using sandsiv+ VOC MINE, the tool we already used before.
 It is a supervised Text Mining tool created to easily allow business people to deep dive in unstructured data.
+Let’s have a look at how it works in the following video.

 As you have seen in that video, VOC MINE allows us to deep dive in the different topics, and understand, among others, two specific insights: